scriptingxss/embeddedappsec/executive_summary/5identity_management.md

   * If Session IDs are stored in a cookie, ensure that the cookie has the HttpOnly flag set.
   * Ensure Session IDs are random and change across sessions.
 * Ensure usernames, passwords and cookies containing Session IDs are not sent over insecure protocols \(e.g. HTTP, FTP and Telnet\).
 * Password complexity policies should be enforced to discourage easy to guess passwords such as “Password1”.
+A complex password should have the following attributes:

+  * At least 10 characters or more in length

+  * At least one upper-case letter

+  * At least one numeric character

+  * At least one lower-case letter

+  * At least one special character

 * Ensure EEPROMs are password protected enforcing complexity requirements.

 #### Additional References {#additional-references}